aileot/emission.nvim/README.md

     -- such as `:bufdo` or `:cdo`.
     delay = 150,
     excluded_filetypes = {
       -- NOTE: Nothing is excluded by default.
-Add any as you need.
+Add any as you need, but check -- the 'buftype' at first.
-      -- "lazy",
+      -- "oil",
     },
     excluded_buftypes = {
       "help",